 States can sometimes think that they can bully parents into not homeschooling their kids.
 HSLDA has loads of forms and advice for exactly what the law says in your state and how you can handle situations that might come up with your state.

 I also recommend looking up homeschooling blogs in your state.
 Simply Google “Homeschooling In (insert your state here.)”
 This will give you blogs that focus on your state and give practical advice for understanding your state’s laws according to what actual homeschoolers have gone through.

-I highly recommend signing up with the HSLDA because it is a pretty well known association and the membership includes all sorts of legal help if you need it.
+I highly recommend signing up with the HSLDA because it is one of the best homeschool resources I have seen.
+Plus it’s a pretty well known association and the membership includes all sorts of legal help with your state’s homeschool laws if you need it.